San Pedro Catholic Church is located in the Diocese of Venice, Florida. We are in Southwest Florida on the Gulf Coast area of the Sunshine State.

-The growth of the community, especially in North Port (originally designated North Port Charlotte) was rapid and the Catholic population more than kept pace to the extent that the need for a more permanent church became an imperative demand.
+The community grew rapidly, especially in North Port (originally designated North Port Charlotte), requiring a more permanent church.
 The campaign for funds was an instant success and ground for the church on Tamiami Trail in North Port was broken on April 16, 1966.

 On January 1, 1967, San Pedro Church was formally dedicated.
 One half of the building was the Church, and the other half a Parish Hall.